 I teamed up with our dietitian and spent two weeks researching how nootropics work and some of the potential benefits and side effects associated with them.

-- There are three types of nootropics: Eugeroics, ADHD medications, and nootropic supplements, each with distinct cognitive benefits.
+- There are three main types of nootropics: Eugeroics, ADHD medications, and nootropic supplements, each with distinct cognitive benefits.

 What Are Nootropics?

 Nootropics are natural, synthetic, and prescription substances that can enhance cognitive performance and counteract symptoms of neurological disorders such as Alzheimer’s disease and attention deficit hyperactivity disorder (ADHD) .

 The concept of nootropics was first introduced by Cornelius E. Giurgea in the early 1970s, marking the beginning of a new era in cognitive enhancement and brain health.

 Racetams, caffeine, and creatine are also considered nootropics and are sold individually or as combinations.

 While creatine supplementation does not cure cognitive diseases, it can improve short-term memory in healthy individuals, according to the study published in PubMed Central .

 What Are the Types of Nootropics?